1854books/1854Project/README.md

 7. Indian Independence Movement
 8. Divide and Rule
 9. Communalism and Politics
-10. Constiutent of Assembly of India
 11. India and The Making of The Modern World
+12. Constitution of India
-12. Global Wealth Gap
+13. Global Wealth Gap
-13. History of Colonialism
+14. History of Colonialism
-14. Eurocentrism and Public Education
+15. Eurocentrism and Public Education

 Postface <br>
 Dedication <br>